 It was an absolute pleasure in March 2020 to welcome students from the Iffley Academy for an afternoon of music-making with musicians from St Helen’s, Director of Music Ms Rakowski, and Head of Strings Mrs Walton.
 The visit was the culmination of three workshops between the two schools organised by the Creative Arts Partnerships team and we were fortunate to be able to hold it before lockdown just before the end of term.

 Our students fully entered into the spirit of the endeavour.
 Although it was a totally new experience for both schools, students learnt a great deal from the collaboration and were surprised by what they all achieved, a culmination of having a go and trying something new and performing on the spot as the afternoon unfolded.

 Dance workshops with our core partnership school, the Iffley Academy, have been a tremendous success.
 Dance specialists from both settings co-led dance workshops with 10 students from Iffley Academy and five St Helen’s Sixth Form dance students.
 The partnership was so successful they are currently developing ideas for further dance work between the two schools, with the ambition of preparing Iffley Academy students for a future gym and dance performance.

 International children’s theatre maker Katy Costigan from Filskit Theatre worked with Lower Sixth drama scholars.
-During twilight sessions they developed ideas and initial improvisations which were then extended into a 15-minute performance, which will be performed to y5/6 pupils via video!
+During twilight sessions they developed ideas and initial improvisations which were then extended into a 15-minute performance, which will be performed to Year 5 and 6 students via video!
 This will be followed up with practical workshops and drama CPD for primary teachers which will be offered as a development from these workshops.